EngineerBetter/engineerbetter-hugo/content/blog/cf-for-k8s-kubecf-kf.md

 * Which path ahead saves your organisation the most toil and expense?
 * At what point do antiquated internals present a bigger risk than the cost of homebrewing a platform?
 * How much more important are business outcomes than using the coolest new tech?

+I look forward to continuing my involvement in the [CNCF Business Value Subcommittee](https://lists.cncf.io/g/cncf-business-value), to ensure the passion and learnings of the Cloud Foundry community continue to have a broad and meaningful impact.